sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 - Sensible searches for a fuzzy match in the concatenated lines for the text that the LLM returned.
 Sensible returns the best match.
 - Sensible highlights the best match in the PDF document in the Sensible Instruct editor or in the SenseML editor.

-**Troulbeshooting location highlighting**

-can't find:

-- what if you ask it to reformat the date or watheer
+**Limitations**

+Sensible can highlight the incorrect location in the following circumstances:

+- If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:type) , then Sensible can't find the fuzzy match.
+-

 - edit distance stuff for the fuzzy matching -- LIKE that but the starting point doesn't have to be hte start of the line .. additions of all the other characters ... edit distance not the same ...
 - LLM reformatted it
 - stuf IN the doc
 - document metadata like its wordcount
 - takes the closest match ---> takes all c --> so might be the wrong source April vs APR -- > might match do a different date